Fort Zachary Taylor in Key West delivers on birding promise

 I spent more than an hour walking around the park and coming across many birds, including lots of warblers plus some birds of prey.

-But it was while walking in the parking lot back to our car that I hit a birding bonanza of new-to-me birds, which were feasting on ripe seagrapes from the parking lot trees.
+But it was while walking back to our car that I hit a birding bonanza of new-to-me birds, which were feasting on ripe seagrapes from the parking lot trees.
 The Black-throated Green Warbler, Cape May Warbler, and Tennessee Warbler were all there fueling up.

 Overall, the variety of birds at the park was very impressive.
 See for yourself: